Food Shop

 Extensive food preparation, such as the processing and preparation of raw food (e.g. degutting of fish, cutting of raw meat, and vegetables), is not allowed on-site.
 All fresh seafood and meat must be stored at 4°C or below at all times in freezers or chillers.

-What food items can/cannot be sold at Temporary Fairs?
+Food items that cannot be sold at Temporary Fairs

 If items that pose safety concerns (dry ice and liquid nitrogen etc.) are used, operators should provide suitable safety advisories to consumers (e.g. through labelling and display of notices).